Germany

 • Network of strong research and university infrastructure

-• Capable physical infrastructure, positioned at the center of Europe
+• Capable physical infrastructure, positioned at the centre of Europe

 • Good cooperation between companies and unions (Social partnership)